tacodeDev/dev-starter/content/tezos_starter_04.md

 Confirm the details of your asset and click on the "Create" button.
 Now your wallet should pop up and ask you to sign the transaction for the creation of your asset.
 If you have done that you might need to wait a couple of minutes and your asset should appear on your collection and inside your wallet.

 Click on the asset in your wallet and on the "About" tab.
-There you can see the address of our token contract, the name, and the id of the token that you created.
+There you can see the address of the token contract, the name, and the id of the token that you created.
 Since it's the first one, the id is 0.

 Now that we have created an NFT let's transfer it to a contract so we are able to sell it there.